oci-landing-zones/oci-landing-zone-operating-entities/addons/oci-sovereign-controls/readme.md

 ## Principle 2.
 Isolation
 Oracle Cloud offering is, at a high level segregated into two components: the Control Plane and the Data Plane.
 The Control Plane is managed by Oracle and is used for managing and orchestrating underlying infrastructure using Console or APIs.
-The Control Planes ensures logical separation between different customers.The Data Plane results from user configuration of services in the Control Plane and defines virtual resources like Networking, Databases, and Compute instances.
+The Control Plane ensures logical separation between different customers.
+The Data Plane results from user configuration of services in the Control Plane and defines virtual resources like Networking, Databases, and Compute instances.

 An organization should have the assurance that its data remains in the physical and logical environments that it has selected.